 Imagine working at 5-star hotels, luxurious resorts, restaurants, clubs, on cruise lines, and more.
-Consistently in the top colleges for graduate placement, this program offers the most extensive paid co-op work experience in the Canadian college system.
+Consistently in the top colleges for graduate placement, this program offers over 500 hours of paid co-op work.
 With extensive experiential opportunities including field trips, practical labs, workplace certifications, and study and travel abroad, Georgian College, through our strategic industry partners, opens up an exciting hospitality career.
 As a professional, students experience a unique lifestyle and meet diverse people from around the world.

 Student centered faculty focus on delivering innovative curriculum, industry expertise and employability skills in the pillars of the hospitality industry; entrepreneurial thinking, accounting and finance, marketing and sales, food and beverage, accommodations and human resources management.